Patriot Front (Argentina): History

 It was officialized by the Court Supreme as a political alliance in 2017, after the union of Bandera Vecinal and Gente en Acción.
 It had a heavy controversy during 2017 Argentine legislative election in which the party was criticized because of receiving 20 million pesos for ballot print, but the National Electoral Council decided to decrease his funds, however the party printed all their ballots and presented their candidates nevertheless.
 Patriot Front took the case to the Jury and finally, the Court revoked the council's decision in favor of the party.
 In those elections, they gained 4,100 votes in Buenos Aires, and 28,500 votes in the province of Buenos Aires for national deputies and 31,500 for national senators.

 Ideology

-The party is far-right and embraces fascist and neo-Nazi values.
-It is widely unpopular among the population, mainly because of its antisemistic and ultranationalist positions, its apologist position towards the military dictatorships of the country, and its support for a patriarchal society.
+The party describes itself as "a party of nationalist men and women united by the same thought and scale of values: the deep love for our Argentina and the firm determination to fight against its internal and external enemies".
+The party has been described as far-right and that it embraces ultranationalist values.
+It is widely unpopular among the population, mainly because of its antisemitic and ultranationalist positions, its apologist position towards the military dictatorships of the country, and its support for a patriarchal society.